"The only law the Heart teaches is Unconditional Love."

 Importance Of Addressing Authority

-The fear of authority can also drive one to enforce what is “right and wrong” onto others.
-This can lead to the "Control" of other Selves.
-See Catalyst - Control.
+The fear of authority can also drive one to enforce what is “right and wrong” onto others, i.e. controlling Other Selves.

 Path Of Creator